cirosantilli/algorithm-cheat/p-vs-np.md

 # P vs NP

 The speed with which certain problems can be solved in terms of time and space can be divided into two categories:

 - polynomial
 - non-polynomial: growth larger than any polynomial

-The division is interesting because non-polyimial problems are *MUCH* harder to solve than polynomial ones.
+The division is interesting because non-polynomial problems are *MUCH* harder to solve than polynomial ones.

-Just consider the fact that on an exponential problem with $2^x$ complexit, increasing the problem size `x` by one *doubles* the time it takes to solve the problem.
+Just consider the fact that on an exponential problem with $2^x$ complexity, increasing the problem size `x` by one *doubles* the time it takes to solve the problem.

 ## P